-Steffen Bauer is a political scientist at the Deutsches Institut für Entwicklungspolitik / German Development Institute (DIE) in Bonn, Germany.
+Steffen Bauer is a political scientist at the Deutsches Institut für Entwicklungspolitik / German Development Institute (IDOS) in Bonn, Germany.
 A senior researcher with DIE’s “Environmental Governance and Transformation to Sustainability” programme, Steffen heads the DIE project “Klimalog: Research and dialogue for a climate-smart and just transformation”.

 He holds a PhD (Dr. rer. pol.) in political science from Freie Universität Berlin and a Master’s degree in political science from the University of Hamburg, Germany.
 He has studied political science, modern history, African studies and Anglistics at the University of Hamburg, the University of Newcastle upon Tyne, UK, and the University of Saarland in Saarbrücken, Germany.